peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   * A  `byte`  is converted to a CBOR integer from 0 through 255.

-  * A primitive integer type (  `int`  ,  `short`  ,  `long`  , as well as  `sbyte`  ,  `ushort`  ,  `uint`  , and  `ulong`  in .NET) is converted to the corresponding CBOR integer.
+  * A primitive integer type (  `int`  ,  `short`  ,  `long`  , as well as  `sbyte`  ,  `ushort`  ,  `uint`  , and  `ulong`  in.NET) is converted to the corresponding CBOR integer.

-  * A primitive floating-point type (  `float`  ,  `double`  , as well as  `decimal`  in .NET) is converted to the corresponding CBOR number.
+  * A primitive floating-point type (  `float`  ,  `double`  , as well as  `decimal`  in.NET) is converted to the corresponding CBOR number.

   * A  `String`  is converted to a CBOR text string.
 To create a CBOR byte string object from  `String`  , see the example given in **M:PeterO.Cbor.CBORObject.FromObject(System.Byte[])** .

-  * In the .NET version, a nullable is converted to  `CBORObject.Null`  if the nullable's value is  `null`  , or converted according to the nullable's underlying type, if that type is supported by this method.
+  * In the.NET version, a nullable is converted to  `CBORObject.Null`  if the nullable's value is  `null`  , or converted according to the nullable's underlying type, if that type is supported by this method.

   * A number of type  `EDecimal`  ,  `EFloat`  ,  `EInteger`  , and  `ERational`  in the <a href="https://www.nuget.org/packages/PeterO.Numbers">  `PeterO.Numbers`  </a> library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java">  `com.github.peteroupc/numbers`  </a> artifact (in Java) is converted to the corresponding CBOR number.

   * An array other than  `byte[]`  is converted to a CBOR array.
-In the .NET version, a multidimensional array is converted to an array of arrays.
+In the.NET version, a multidimensional array is converted to an array of arrays.

   * A  `byte[]`  (1-dimensional byte array) is converted to a CBOR byte string; the byte array is copied to a new byte array in this process.
 (This method can't be used to decode CBOR data from a byte array; for that, use the <b>DecodeFromBytes</b> method instead.)